viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

   Right now it receives 5 volts, but some solenoids can support up to 12 volts.
   If necessary, you can connect the solenoid to another power supply such as a 9 volt battery.
   Check the details of your solenoid[^solvolt].
-4. Tape the solenoid so it will make good contact with the trigger when it is activated via the relay.
+4. Tape the solenoid so it makes good contact with the trigger when it is activated via the relay.
 5. Put all of your components onto your base.

 [^rb]: If you use the rubber band method, you may need to pull the rubber bands away from the trigger when reloading the foam dart launcher so it can reset and load properly.